atlantichabitatmodels/communityofpractice/pages/contribute.md

 │   └── team                 : Logistics team contact info
 │
 └── _posts                   : Blog posts
+└── assets                   : A place to store image files or other document types
 ```

 ### How do I start a new page?